-The sophistication of our tools and our approach has grown along with our experience doing this work including:

-• In-depth modeling of the entire county to identify priority focus areas.
+The sophistication of our tools and our approach has grown with our experience doing this work including: - In-depth modeling of the entire county to identify priority focus areas.

-• A growing focus on easement acquisitions with a restoration focus.
+- A growing focus on easement acquisitions with a restoration focus.
 Our interest in protecting the best remaining habitat remains, and we will continue to pursue those opportunities.
 We also know that buffering and connecting those areas and capitalizing on opportunities to create new habitat, is necessary and strategic to creating contiguous core habitat and corridors.

-• New engagement and communication strategies devoted to connecting meaningfully with easement landowners and the public with the goal of instilling an understanding of each individual's unique role in lifelong stewardship of natural resources.
+- New engagement and communication strategies devoted to connecting meaningfully with easement landowners and the public with the goal of instilling an understanding of each individual's unique role in lifelong stewardship of natural resources.

-• A biological monitoring program to inventory wildlife and plant communities, measure and evaluate habitat improvement actions and inform adaptive management priorities, and report back meaningfully on the impact of our program's work on the species that use the protected and improved habitat.
+- A biological monitoring effort (piloting in 2022) to inventory wildlife and plant communities, measure and evaluate habitat improvement actions, inform adaptive management priorities, and report back meaningfully on the impact of our work on the species that use the protected and improved habitat.

 During the period of 2020-2040, Hennepin County plans to add 6,000 acres of permanently protected habitat; resulting in permanent protection of 41 percent (or 24,600 acres) of the best remaining natural areas and the restorable corridors.
-Combined with our anticipated Phase 1 & 2 outputs, we will be 9% of the way to that goal with this proposal.
+Combined with our anticipated Phase 1 & 2 outputs, we will be 21% of the way to that goal with this proposal.

-The county will continue to work with MLT, watershed organizations, cities, park districts, MN DNR, NPS, and
+The county will continue to work with MLT, watershed organizations, cities, park districts, MN DNR, NPS, and partner involvement, and professional judgement will also be considered.